CREATE PIPELINE

 This example creates a new pipeline named pipeline_name, uses a GCS bucket named bucket-name as the data source, and ingests the bucket’s objects into my_table.
 A GCS pipeline requires authentication to Google before it can start reading objects from a bucket.
 It supports only HMAC keys and requires a GCS access key and secret key.

-GCS pipelines support the * wildcard in the bucket path, but not the bucket name.
-For example, you could create this pipeline: CREATE PIPELINE p AS LOAD DATA GCS 'my_bucket/my_path*' ....
+GCS pipelines support globbing (via the * wildcard) in the bucket path and name.
+For example, you could create this pipeline: CREATE PIPELINE p AS LOAD DATA GCS 'my_bucket_path/file1*' ....

 For a tutorial on getting started with GCS Pipelines, see Load Data from Google Cloud Storage (GCS) Using a Pipeline.